 to every project he is involved in, whether it be as a writer, producer,

 music supervisor, editor, engineer or mixer, has enabled John to maintain

 the sound that is uniquely his own.

 In March of 2001, At The Hop was voted by the Recording Industry Association of America as one of the top 100 songs of the century.
 The soundtrack album, Grease," was voted one of the top albums of the century.
 Rock and Roll Is Here To Stay is featured on that album.

-John recently finished producing an album with Tony Danza, following a hugely successful radio hit single that he also produced, The House I Live In.
-He is also working on a feature film, At The Hop.
+In 2002 John produced an album with Tony Danza, following a hugely successful radio hit single that he also produced, The House I Live In.

 < top >